 If we say no to all or part of your Level 1 Appeal, you can go on to a Level 2 Appeal.
 The Level 2 Appeal is conducted by an Independent Review Organization that is not connected to us.

-(In some situations, your case will be automatically sent to the Independent Review Organization for a Level 2 Appeal.
-In other situations, you will need to ask for a Level 2 Appeal.)
+- In some situations, your case will be automatically sent to the Independent Review Organization for a Level 2 Appeal. - In other situations, you will need to ask for a Level 2 Appeal. - See Section 6.4 of this chapter for more information about Level 2 Appeals.

 If you are not satisfied with the decision at the Level 2 Appeal, you may be able to continue through additional levels of appeal.

-Section 4.2 How to get help when you are asking for a coverage decision or making an appeal
+Section 5.2 How to get help when you are asking for a coverage decision or making an appeal